SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/the-delivery-group-account-set-up.md

 > 📘 *Note*
 >
 > *Shipping account(s) can be added and managed via API.
-For more information, refer to the [API References](https://docs.intersoftsapient.net/reference/get_v4-shippingaccounts) section.*
+For more information, refer to the[API References](https://docs.intersoftsapient.net/reference/post_v4-shippingaccounts-tdg#/) section.*

 ### See also